Unknown

 kfunc (in which case it can be a u32 [2]).
 Between the register being

-u32, it appears that we were open to overflowing the ints which were
+u32, it appears that we were open to overflowing the int

 currently used for arithmetic.